 I can see, I can seee it!

-"In this special series about the OEM+ CSL front end, I document the logistics, unboxing impressions, fitment attempts and review of the final fitment & required hardware.
+"In this Special Series about the 1:1 CSL Carbon Bumper, I document the logistics, unboxing impressions, fitment attempts and review of the final fitment & required hardware.

-In this journal entry, I do my first partial test fit of the CSL bumper and give a few installation tips."
+In this journal entry, I do my first partial test fit of the CSL bumper, give a few installation tips and review the hardware checklist."

 -Matt